Featuring works by Marie Bannerot McInerney, Catalina Ouyang, and Bret Schneider

 Curated by Jennifer Baker Featuring works by Marie Bannerot McInerney, Catalina Ouyang, and Bret Schneider

-Inspired by Audre Lorde’s poem Making Love to Concrete, this exhibition explores the architecture of memory, oppression, and forgiveness through timebased works by three artists.
-Catalina Ouyang’s poetic meditations on structure may be carved and constructed from stone and bone, but they also contain more fragile organic elements that will slowly decompose over the course of the exhibition.
-Bret Schneider’s tactile sonic work samples text and voice modeling to consider surface, form, language, and embodiment.
-A site-responsive sculpture will inform Marie Bannerot McInerney’s performance, which will take place during the opening reception and act to preserve the evidence of time passing.
-As an extension of the exhibition, these three artists will collaborate on a gif that will reside in the advertising space of www.temporaryartreview.com from July 15 through August 15, 2017.
+With a title inspired by Audre Lorde’s striking poem Making Love to Concrete, this exhibition positions three artists’ time-based works within an intimate space to explore the architecture of memory, oppression, and forgiveness.
+Catalina Ouyang’s poetic meditations on structure are carved and constructed from stone and bone, but they also contain more fragile organic elements that will slowly decompose over the course of the exhibition.
+Bret Schneider’s tactile sonic work refers to its own schematic imagery: the artist digitally runs saw waves through comb filters to create a pulsing aural illusion of synthetic verisimilitude.
+A site-responsive sculpture informs Marie Bannerot McInerney’s performative drawing gesture, which will take place during the opening reception and act to preserve the evidence of time passing.
+As an extension of the exhibition, these three artists collaborated on a gif that will reside in the advertising space of www.temporaryartreview.com throughout the month of August.

 Marie Bannerot McInerney is an interdisciplinary studio artist, curator, and educator.
 Her work investigates conceptions of fragility, instability, and experiential knowledge.
 She has exhibited across the United States and abroad including shows at the Bellevue Arts Museum in Bellevue, WA, Mildred Lane Kemper Museum in Saint Louis, MO, Corcoran College in Washington, DC, The Schiller Garden House at Friedrich Schiller University in Jena, Germany, and the D-Lan Art Center in Guangzhou, China.
 McInerney co-authored an essay in the recently published book, Probing the Skin: Cultural Representations of our Contact Zone and was awarded a Cultural Exchange Grant from the U.S. Embassy in Berlin to travel and present work.
 Her formative years were spent in Houston, TX before earning her BFA at the Kansas City Art Institute and her MFA at Washington University in Saint Louis as a Danforth Scholar.
 She is one of five artists that make up the curatorial collaboration Plug Projects and serves as Assistant Professor in the Fiber Department at the Kansas City Art Institute.